Do engineers invent things? Yes and no. Inventions are problems solved. And some engineers solve problems of all types, while others don’t.

 In most instances, the engineers who integrate machines into assembly lines didn’t invent the machines.
 But, they invented the process for how best to integrate the machines.

-Like the installation method, this requires a deep understanding of a subject matter.
+Like the installation method, this requires a deep understanding of the subject matter.
 In this case, the operation of a given assembly line and the machines.

 How do engineers think of what to invent?